QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - opti door open -->
 <!-- - door parsing -->
 <!-- - doors on side of map -->
+- time for door usefull ?? for animation or door open when do I need to update it ???

 Objet interactif :
 <!-- - take objet on walk -->